-During the current financial year ended 31 October 2020, the Directors have declared a first interim dividend of 1 sen per share on 25 November 2019, a second interim dividend of 2 sen per share on 24 July 2020, a third interim dividend of 2 sen per share on 15 September 2020, and a forth interim dividend of 2 sen per share on 30 October 2020.
+During the current financial year ended 31 October 2021, the Directors had declared a first interim dividend of 1 sen per share on 25 March 2021 and a second interim dividend of 2 sen per share on 25 October 2021.

-On 23 December 2020, the Directors have also recommended a final dividend of 2 sen per share for shareholders' approval at the Company's Annual General Meeting on 29 April 2021.
-If approved, the final dividend will be paid on 10 May 2021 to depositors registered in the Record of Depositors of the Company at the close of business on 23 April 2021.
+On 30 December 2021, the Directors have also recommended a final dividend of 2 sen per share for shareholders' approval at the Company's Annual General Meeting on 21 April 2022.
+If approved, the final dividend will be paid on 10 May 2022 to depositors registered in the Record of Depositors of the Company at the close of business on 15 April 2022.

-The total dividend declared/proposed of 9 sen per share works out to RM23.06 million or 44.42% of profit after tax in the current financial year ended 31 October 2020.
+The total dividend declared / proposed of 5 sen per share works out to RM13 million or 41.1% of profit after tax attributable to Owners of the Company in the current financial year ended 31 October 2021.